ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/occupational_level_of_young_people_aged_25_to_29_years.md

     "dataTableTitle": "Variation in 25 to 29 year olds in higher professional occupations by region compared with the average (UK, 2014 to 2021 combined)"
 }

+# Guidance
+[41 regions in the UK](/social_mobility_by_area#the-41-regions) are ranked from the highest to lowest percentage point difference to the national average.
+They are then divided into 5 equally-sized groups (‘quintiles’), from 1 (top) to 5 (bottom).

+The regional estimates have a large margin of error – do not rank or compare specific regions.

+The lines either side of the dots represent [confidence intervals] – the range of values that the 'true' value for each region is highly likely to be within.
+In many cases the confidence intervals overlap.
+This suggests differences between specific regions may not be statistically significant.

+See the [composite indices](/social_mobility_by_area#composite-measures-by-region) for more precise estimates and to understand overall regional patterns.

 ## Section
 By sex

 ## Chart: Stacked-bar
 {
     "code": "IN33",
-    "title": "Percentage of 25 to 29 year olds in different occupational levels, by SEB and sex (UK, 2014 to 2021 combined)", "tooltipTitle": "",
+    "title": "Percentage of 25 to 29 year olds in different occupational levels, by socio-economic background and sex (UK, 2014 to 2021 combined)", "tooltipTitle": "",
     "data": [{
         "label": "Women",